NetApp/FSx-ONTAP-samples-scripts/CloudFormation/Export-FSxN-CloudFormation/README.md

 ## Running the script

 The script takes the following parameters:
-- `-f` fs-id: The ID of the FSxN file system you want to create the CloudFormation template for.
+- `-f fs-id`: The ID of the FSxN file system you want to create the CloudFormation template for.
 This is a required parameter.
-- `-n` name: Is an optional name to be appended to all the volume, svm, NetBIOS names.
+- `-n name`: Is an optional name to be appended to all the volumes, svms and NetBIOS names.
 This is so you could test the CloudFormation template while the original machine is still running.

 The script will output the CloudFormation template in JSON format.
 You can redirect this output to a file if you want to save it.

-Note since you can't retrieve passwords the script will create parameters to allow you to provide an AWS Secrets Manager secret that should contain the password for the 'fsxadmin' account.
-It will also create a parameter to provide an AWS Secrets Manager Secret for credentials to use to join any SVMs that have Active Directory setup for them.
+Note that since you can't retrieve credentials from the FSxN configuration the script will create parameters that will allow you to provide an AWS Secrets Manager secret that should contain the credentials.
-When you create the CloudFormation stack you will be prompted to fill in these parameters.

-Note that the secret for the 'fsxadmin' account should have a key called 'password' that contains the password for the 'fsxadmin' account.
-The secret for the Active Directory credentials should have keys called 'username' and 'password' that contain the username and password of an account that has permissions to join machines to the Active Directory domain.
+There will be one parameter for the password of the 'fsxadmin' account.
+That secret will just need one 'key' named "password" with the desired fsxadmin password.
+There will also be a parameter for each SVMs that has an Active Directory configured for it so you can provide a secret that should have a 'username' and 'password' key that will be used to join the SVM to the domain.

 An example run:
 ```